openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Overview

-This specification defines a mechanism on top of OAuth 2.0 to request and provide Verifiable Presentations.
+This specification defines a mechanism on top of OAuth 2.0 to request and present Verifiable Credentials as Verifiable Presentations.

 As the primary extension, OpenID for Verifiable Presentations introduces the VP Token as a container to enable End-Users to present Verifiable Presentations to Verifiers using the Wallet.
 A VP Token contains one or more Verifiable Presentations in the same or different Credential formats.

-This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
+This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc), and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
 The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in (#alternative_credential_formats).

 OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent from the Verifier to the Wallet using redirects on the same device (same-device flow) and where the Authorization Request is passed across devices (cross-device flow).
 Implementations can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support different deployment architectures.
-In order to cater for the specific requirements of some of the deployments in the Issuer-Holder-Verifier Model, this specification defines the following extensions:

 Implementations can also be build on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

 # Scope

-This specification defines mechanisms to
+OpenID for Verifiable Presentations extends existing OAuth 2.0 mechanisms as following:

-* request presentation of Verifiable Credentials in arbitrary formats by adding the newly defined `presentation_definition` Authorization Request parameter that follows the syntax defined by [@!DIF.PresentationExchange].
-See (#vp_token_request).
+* A new `presentation_definition` Authorization Request parameter that follows the [@!DIF.PresentationExchange] syntax is defined to request presentation of Verifiable Credentials in arbitrary formats.
+See (#vp_token_request) for more details.
-* provide a Verifier with one or more Verifiable Presentations in a secure fashion by adding a newly defined `vp_token` response parameter, either to the Authorization or the Token response depending on the grant type.
-See (#response_type_vp_token).
+* A new `vp_token` response parameter is defined to return Verifiable Presentations to the Verifier in either Authorization or Token Response depending on the grant type.
+See (#response-parameters) and (#response-type-values) for more details.
-* request presentation of Verifiable Credentials in the Authorization Response by defining new response types `vp_token` and `id_token vp_token` (standalone or along with an OpenID Connect ID Token [@!OpenID.Core]).
-See (#response_type_vp_token).
+* New Response Types `vp_token` and `id_token vp_token` are defined to request Verifiable Credentials to be returned in the Authorization Response (standalone or along with an OpenID Connect ID Token [@!OpenID.Core]).
+See (#response_type_vp_token) and (#response-type-values) for more details.
-* support the cross-device flow by defining a new OAuth 2.0 response mode `direct_post`. (see (#response_mode_post)).
+* A new OAuth 2.0 Response Mode `direct_post` is defined to support the cross-device flow.
+See (#response_mode_post) for more detials.
-* customize the protocol to the specific needs of a particular credential format (examples are given for credential formats as specified in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy]),
+* A concept of "format" throughout the protocol is defined to enable customization according to the specific needs of a particular Credential format.
+Examples in (#alternative_credential_formats) are given for credential formats as specified in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy].
-* combine the credential presentation with user authentication through [@SIOPv2], and
-* combine the credential presentation with the issuance of OAuth access tokens.

-todo also mention JARM
+Presentation of Credentials using OpenID for Verifiable Presentations can be combined with the user authentication using [@SIOPv2], and the issuance of OAuth 2.0 Access Tokens.

 # Authorization Request {#vp_token_request}